larry-athey/boilermaker/README.md

 ---

 After dealing with one cheap Chinese SCR power controller after another I decided to combine one person's email suggestion about building a WiFi enabled PID controller and mash it up with what I had just finished building for Air Still users.
 PID controllers have their place, but I think they're better suited for 3D printers, fermenters, brew pots, ovens, incubators, etc. The heating element spends more time off than on and that is horribly bad for distilling because there's almost nil upward thermal velocity happening in your boiler.

-I came up with my own controller to overcome all of the shortcomings that I kept running into with others.
+So I came up with my own controller to overcome all of the shortcomings that I kept running into with others.
 The Boilermaker has 3 different operating modes.

 1. Constant Power (similar to an SCR controller, but leaps and bounds better than an SCR controller)
 2. Temperature Cruise (works like a mechanical cruise control, heating behaves more like an open fire)